danielwoestman/Earth-Science-Geology-Oceanography-Astronomy-and-Meteorology/Semester-1-Geology-and-Oceanography/Unit-1-Introduction-to-Earth-Science.md

 - Why Earth Science?
 Video
 - Discussion: How do natural events disturb the 4 spheres of Earth?
 - Conservation of Mass Lab
+- I think we should watch a movie
+- This is awesome!